Erwin William Abbey

 The 1895 Kansas State Census taken on March 1, 1895, shows W. J. Hyde (age 31) born in New York is living in Cheyenne Twp., Woodson Co., KS.
 Living with him are: F. E. Hyde (age 35) born in Indiana; Grover Hyde (age 10) born in Kansas; Etna Hyde (age 8) born in Kansas; and Homer Hyde (age 5) born in Kansas.

-The 1900 U. S. Census taken on June 7, 1900, shows William Hyde (age 35) born April 1865 in New York to New York-born parents is a Hardware Merchant owning his own home in the City of Baldwin, Palmyra Twp., Douglas Co., KS.
-Living with him is his wife of 15 years, Florence E. Hyde (age 39) born October 1860 in Indiana to Indiana-born parents, with 6 of the 7 children born to her still alive, all unmarried and living at home and born in Kansas to New York and Indiana-born parents: Grover G. Hyde (age 14) born July 1885; Edna E. Hyde (age 11) born February 1889; Homer F. Hyde (age 9) born September 1890; Edith F. Hyde (age 7) born October 1892; Sadie U. Hyde (age 5) born April 1895; and Willard B. Hyde (age 2) born June 1897.
+The 1900 U. S. Census taken on June 7, 1900, shows William Hyde (age 35) born April, 1865, in New York to New York-born parents, is a married Hardware Merchant, and who owns his home free of a mortgage, and is living on Fifth Street, Baldwin City, Palmyra Twp., Douglas Co., KS.
+Living with him are: his wife of 15 years, Florence E. Hyde (age 39) born October, 1860, in Indiana to Indiana-born parents, and with 6 of the 7 children born to her still alive; his son, Grover G. Hyde (age 14) born July, 1885, in Kansas to New York and Indiana-born parents; his daughter, Edna E. Hyde (age 11) born February, 1889, in Kansas to New York and Indiana-born parents; his son, Homer F. Hyde (age 9) born September, 1890, in Kansas to New York and Indiana-born parents; his daughter, Edith F. Hyde (age 7) born October, 1892, in Kansas to New York and Indiana-born parents; His daughter, Sadie U. Hyde (age 5) born April, 1895, in Kansas to New York and Indiana-born parents; and his son, Willard B. Hyde (age 2) born June, 1897, in Kansas to New York and Indiana-born parents.

 The 1905 Wisconsin State Census taken on June 1, 1905, shows Wm.
 Abby (age 53) born in Canada to England and Canadian-born parents is a Farmer Owning his own home with a mortgage and living in the City of Dodgeville, Iowa Co., WI.
 Living with him is his wife, Ida E. Abby (age 47) born in Wisconsin to Pennsylvania and Indiana-born parents.
 Also living there are his five unmarried children, all born in Wisconsin to Pennsylvania and Indiana-born parents: Wm.
 A. Abby (age 29) a Traveling Salesman; Emma J. Abby (age 21) a Housekeeper; Chas.
 T. Abby (age 19); Edna B. Abby (age 10); and Glen A. Abby (age 7).

-The 1905 Kansas State Census taken on March 1, 1905, shows William J. Hyde (age 39) born in Michigan and having moved to Kansas from Canada is a Miller owning his own home with a mortgage and living in the City of Baldwin, Douglas Co., KS.
-Living with him is Florence E. Hyde (age 43) born in Indiana.
-Also living there are six children, all born in Kansas: Grover G. Hyde (age 19); Edna E. Hyde (age 16); Homer F. Hyde (age 14); Edith F. Hyde (age 12); Sdie U. Hyde (age 9); and Willard B. Hyde (age 7).
+The 1905 Kansas State Census taken on March 1, 1905, shows Wm.
+J. Hyde (age 39) born in Michigan, and having moved to Kansas from Canada, is a Miller, and who owns his home with a mortgage, and is living in Baldwin City, Douglas Co., KS.
+Living with him are: Florence E. Hyde (age 43) born in Indiana; Grover G. Hyde (age 19) born in Kansas; Edna E. Hyde (age 16) born in Kansas; Homer F. Hyde (age 14) born in Kansas; Edith F. Hyde (age 12) born in Kansas; Sadie U. Hyde (age 9) born in Kansas; and Willard B. Hyde (age 7) born in Kansas.

 C. T. Abbey got an appointment to West Point after he graduated from high school but apparently was not old enough to accept the appointment.
 He went out to North Dakota and for two years was a cowboy.
 Part of that time, at least, he was in a cabin out on the prairie all by himself.
 He saw the Northern Lights many times, sometimes parallel to the ground and would come just like a big tube of light along the ground.
 While he was a cowboy he participated in two roundups.
 At that time (1905 -1907) there were no fences and the roundup would begin with cowboys like Mr. Abbey going out and rounding up all the cattle they could find and bringing them in to camp.
 The cattle would be sorted out by different brands and the brands from their ranch stayed there.
 Evidently the other brands were taken forward and dropped off at wherever they belonged.
 Mr. Abbey said that the sun came up about 4:00 a.m. and went down about 10:00 p.m.
 They would get up, have breakfast, and then roundup until noon when they would come back to headquarters (that is to the chuck wagon).
 They would get a new horse, eat lunch, and then go rounding up again until about 9:00 p.m.
 The trail boss when he was on the roundup was named Favor, and was from Texas.
 There were some terrific cowboys on the roundup.
 Some of the older cowboys would never go to sleep at night, and would sit and talk and play poker.
 I guess they slept in the saddle some times during the daytime.
 The roundup he was on apparently went for about 300 miles and crossed the Little Missouri River.
 He said most of the cowboys swam across the river with their horses, but that there was one man that had taught his horse how to walk on the railroad trestle and he would walk his horse across.
 Mr. Abbey said some of the older cowboys could rope a calf over a cow.